-The primary mission at Thriveworks Baltimore—of which we were built on—is to help people live happy, successful lives.
+The primary mission at Thriveworks Counseling & Psychiatry Baltimore is to help people live happy, successful lives.
 We aim to accomplish this mission by providing our clients with the mental health help they need or could benefit from.
 We help individuals, couples, and families to make important changes in their lives and their relationships; we also equip them with tools for better managing the difficult challenges we might encounter in any given moment.

 How Can a Counselor, Therapist, or Psychologist Help Me?

-The mental health professionals at Thriveworks Counseling in Baltimore, MD have a range of specialties and experience, of which enable them to help a variety of clients, all with unique needs.
+The mental health professionals at Thriveworks Counseling & Psychiatry Baltimore have a range of specialties and experience, of which enable them to help a variety of clients, all with unique needs.
 Here are a few examples of how a counselor, therapist, or psychologist could help you:

 - Dealing with an unruly teen: There’s no question that living with a difficult teenager can be draining, frustrating, and challenging.
 It’s common for teenagers to rebel but it can also lead to more serious trouble.
-If you need help talking to your teen about their behavior or you’re considering setting them up with a professional, Thriveworks Baltimore is here to help.
+If you need help talking to your teen about their behavior or you’re considering setting them up with a professional, Thriveworks in Baltimore, MD is here to help.

 - Saving or strengthening your marriage: Marriage can feel like a constant uphill battle.
 If your feelings have started to wane since the day you said your vows, know that our marriage counselors are here to assist you.
 They can help couples break down the true problems and strengthen their relationship.